cnabio/duffle/docs/guides/relocation-guide.md

     x@d maps to y@d (for all digests d).

 ## duffle relocate
-`duffle relocate` relocates the images referenced by a bundle and creates a new bundle with an updated image map.
+`duffle relocate` relocates the images referenced by a bundle and creates a _relocation mapping file_ which captures the mapping from original to relocated image names.
 Relocation is restricted to images with type "docker" and "oci".
 Images of other types are not relocated.

 The `--repository-prefix` flag determines the repositories for the relocated images.
 Each image is given a name starting with the given prefix and pushed to the repository.